Tesla Model X review: running costs & insurance

 The Tesla Model X is an expensive car – that’s the long and short of it.
-Prices start at just over £83,000, rising to nearly £98,000 for the range-topping Performance.
-Even by Range Rover standards, that’s pricey for a retail buyer.
-Monthly prices aren’t cheap, either, and Tesla seldom offers interest-free finance.
+Prices start at over £90,000, which is pricey for retail buyers, even by Range Rover standards.
+Monthly repayments aren’t cheap, either, and Tesla seldom offers interest-free finance.

 Business users, however, might find the Tesla a more affordable proposition.
-For the lucky few whose company-car allowance will stretch to the Tesla’s lofty Performance price, it’s well worth considering, if only for the huge saving you’ll make on company-car tax; the Tesla range-topper falls into the lowest 2% Benefit-in-Kind (BiK) bracket.
+For the lucky few whose company-car allowance will stretch to the Model X's lofty price, it’s well worth considering, if only for the huge savings you’ll make on company-car tax; the Tesla range-topper falls into the lowest 2% Benefit-in-Kind (BiK) bracket.
 That's if you can convince your employer to take the plunge on a massive left-hand drive only electric SUV; Tesla decided to drop the right-hand drive Model X in May 2023.

 Tesla Model X insurance group